microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/03-Implement-FSLogix-Profile-Solution.md

 ## Success Criteria
 - Test your deployment
-- Once you've installed and configured FSLogix, you can test your deployment by signing in with a user account that's been assigned to an application group on the host pool.
+- test your deployment by signing in with a user account that's been assigned to an application group on the host pool.
 - The user account you sign in with must have permission to use the file share.
-- If the user has signed in before, they'll have an existing local profile that the service will use during this session.
-To avoid creating a local profile, either create a new user account to use for tests or use the configuration methods described in Tutorial: [Configure profile container to redirect user profiles to enable the DeleteLocalProfileWhenVHDShouldApply setting](https://docs.microsoft.com/en-us/fslogix/configure-profile-container-tutorial/).
+- Make sure you test with an user, who has not has signed in before and no local profile exists
 - Finally, test the profile to make sure that it works

 ### Disclaimer